Select Page

 1. The Historical Background

-After World War II, Germany was divided into four occupation zones, with Berlin also divided among the four Allied powers: the United States, the Soviet Union, Great Britain, and France.
-However, tensions soon emerged between the Soviet Union and the other three powers, leading to the division of Germany into East and West Germany in 1949.
-The differences between these two German states increased over time, with East Germany adopting a communist government and West Germany embracing capitalism.
+After World War II, Germany was divided into four occupation zones, with Berlin also divided among the four Allied powers: the United States, the Soviet Union, Great Britain, and France every one, every one.
+However, rivalry between the Soviet Union and the three other powers quickly manifested severing Germany into East and West Germany in 1949.
+The social and political gap between these two German states enlarged with the passage of years, and East Germany acquired a monistic soviet style government while West Germany adhered to the principles of a free world economy market.

 2. Construction and Structure